-Founded in 1934, Rocky Hill School is an independent, coeducational, non-denominational, college preparatory day school in East Greenwich, RI made up of students in preschool through grade 12.
+Founded in 1934, Rocky Hill School is an independent, coeducational, non-denominational, college preparatory day school made up of students in preschool through grade 12.

 Located on 84 acres overlooking Narragansett Bay, Rocky Hill School’s stunning campus fosters exploration and discovery within a safe environment.